CouchSurfing: A Smart Alternative for Thrifty Travelers & Experience Seekers

 What is CouchSurfing?

 ‘Couch surfing’ is a phrase for crashing at someone’s home, usually on their couch.
 The phrase was picked up by the 501(c)(3) non-profit – ‘CouchSurfing Project’ – back in 1999 (the beta version of the site launched as couchsurfing.org in 2003).
-There may be other ‘couch surfing’ social networks out there, however, CouchSurfing.com has become the largest social network for travel hosting, with over 2 million users in 237 countries.
+There may be other ‘couch surfing’ social networks out there, however, CouchSurfing.com has become the largest social network for travel hosting, with over 4 million users and 400,000 hosts.
 As a result, you’ll see me refer to the noun ‘couch surfing’ as the non-profit entity ‘CouchSurfing’ throughout this post.
 It’s kind of like blowing your nose with a ‘Kleenex’ instead of a ‘facial tissue’.

 At its simplest, CouchSurfing is a hospitality exchange in the form of a social network that allows you to search for and ask other couch surfers if you can stay with them while traveling.
 In turn, you can optionally offer up your dwelling as a place for other members to stay when they travel.